JohnSnowLabs/johnsnowlabs/docs/_posts/bunyamin-polat/2024-02-13-ner_snomed_term_en.md

 model = nlpPipeline.fit(empty_data)

-text_list = ["""The patient was diagnosed with acute appendicitis and scheduled for immediate surgery.""",
-"""Due to experiencing chronic pain, the patient was referred to a fibromyalgia specialist for further evaluation.""",
-"""His hypertension is currently managed with a combination of lifestyle modifications and medication.""",
-"""The child was brought in with symptoms of acute otitis, including ear pain and fever.""",
-"""Laboratory tests indicate the individual has hyperthyroidism, requiring further endocrinological assessment.""",
-"""The radiograph showed evidence of a distal radius fracture from a recent fall."""]
+text_list = ["The patient was diagnosed with acute appendicitis and scheduled for immediate surgery.", "Due to experiencing chronic pain the patient was referred to a fibromyalgia specialist for further evaluation.", "His hypertension is currently managed with a combination of lifestyle modifications and medication.", "The child was brought in with symptoms of acute otitis including ear pain and fever.", "Laboratory tests indicate the individual has hyperthyroidism requiring further endocrinological assessment.", "The radiograph showed evidence of a distal radius fracture from a recent fall."]

-data = spark.createDataFrame(pd.DataFrame({"text": text_list}))
+data = spark.createDataFrame(text_list, StringType()).toDF("text")

 result = model.transform(data)
 ```